abtheo/neural-population-decoding/readme.md

 ## References

-The data used in `TCGA_data` as an example for those running the code is sourced from The Cancer Genome Atlas, provided by National Cancer Institute.
-This dataset and more are available at https://www.cancer.gov/tcga
+The data used in `TCGA_data` sourced from The Cancer Genome Atlas, provided by National Cancer Institute.
+Datasets are available at https://www.cancer.gov/tcga

 The code for the Hierarchical Bayesian Network via Spiking Neural Network was originally forked from the implementation by Otto van der Himst for the paper *Bayesian Integration of Information Using Top-Down Modulated WTA Networks*, available at https://github.com/Grottoh/WTA-Network